qiyanjun/2020f-UVA-CS-MachineLearningDeep/Assignments.md

 [2020fall-machinelearningdeep-instructors@collab.its.virginia.edu](mailto:2020fall-machinelearningdeep-instructors@collab.its.virginia.edu).

 + You can select a project from three potential types:
   - a.
-To produce one machine learning project on cutting-edge data applications with health or social impacts
+[Application-Type:] To produce one machine learning project on cutting-edge data applications with health or social impacts
   - b.
-Survey and benchmark multiple pytorch library with a shared goal
+[Engineering-Type:] Survey and benchmark multiple pytorch library with a shared goal
   - c.
-To Reproduce a cutting-edge machine learning paper, for instance from Top Venues' most cited 2009 papers
+[Research-Type:] To Reproduce a cutting-edge machine learning paper, for instance from Top Venues' most cited 2019 papers

++ Each team is required to submit multiple documents for their project
+  - 5 Points (Due in Collab at W4): A powerpoint file  summarizing the proposed benchmarking idea / or the proposed application / or the to-reproduced-paper via a template
+  - 5 Points (Due in Collab at W6 ): A project proposal  summarizing the concrete project plan
+  - 5 Points (Due in Collab at W12): A iPython Jupyter notebook / or A python code repo to present your team's code, data visualization, and to obtain the results and analysis through step by step code/ cell run.
+Your team will go through and show the code-run at the final project presentation meeting to the instructors.
+  - 5 Points (in the last week of the semester): A formal presentation to the instructors
+  - 10 Points (in the last week of the semester): A formal report to the instructors , describing your projects: motivation, method, results and insights.

++ For the iPython Jupyter notebook your team needs to make:
+  - A Jupyter iPython template is shared to help you structure the project code.
+  - Please read the following papers and then make your IPython Jupiter notebook: [Ten Simple Rules for Reproducible Research in Jupyter Notebooks](https://arxiv.org/abs/1810.08055)

-+ Here is the potential paper list (TBD):
++ Here is the potential paper / data / library list (TBD):

 |INDEX     |Title  & Link  |Conference|Year|
 |------|----------------------------|-----|----------|----|